-Q. What are the deadlines to apply to an undergraduate program?
+Q. What are the deadlines to apply for first-year admission?

 Q: Is an interview required for admission?

-Q: What scored do I need on AP, A-levels, or AICE tests in order to receive college credit?
+Q: What scores do I need on AP, IB, A-levels, or AICE tests in order to receive college credit?

 A: The test scores required to receive college credit can be found on the University Registrar Admissions page.